 - Preheat your oven to 450°F.

-- Combine the dry ingredients in a bowl, or in the bowl of a food processor.
+- Combine 3 cups flour, ½ teaspoon soda, 2 Tablespoons powder, and 1 teaspoon salt in a bowl, or in the bowl of a food processor.

-- Cut the butter into chunks and cut into the flour until it resembles course meal.
+- Cut 9 Tablespoons butter into chunks and cut into the flour until it resembles course meal.

 - If using a food processor, pulse a few times until this consistency is achieved.

-- Add the buttermilk and mix JUST until combined.
+- Add 1 ½ cups buttermilk and mix JUST until combined.

 - If it appears on the dry side, add a bit more buttermilk.
 It should be very wet.